 My path has been a winding one.
-I have played many roles: Engineer, Pastor, Teacher, and Author.
+I have played many roles: Engineer, Pastor, Counselor, and Author.
 I have explored beliefs and ways of living, including Zen Buddhism, Christianity, and Taoism.
 I have lived in cities and towns and in the countryside.
 I have run marathons and hiked in deserts and mountains.
 I have found great beauty in the practice of Tai Chi and Qigong.
 For more than 40 years, I have translated, written about, and pondered the Tao Te Ching.
 Today I live with my wife, Nancy, in the magnificent Sonoran Desert of southern Arizona.

 Along this path, I have lived through what we all feel as our lives twist and turn, rise and fall.
 I have struggled with doubts and fears and been enlivened by great hopes, and at times felt the deep peace that comes when we are in harmony with our life, living our true, authentic purpose.
 The flow of this winding path is much clearer in retrospect, of course.
 Choices that felt like a leap into the unknown at the time I now see as having been logical, perhaps inevitable.
 They were not running away from anything but moving steadily towards what mattered to me.
 I sometimes used to see this winding path as a negative thing.
 Now I know it was purposeful, indeed essential, and right for me.